michbur/countR/readmes/manual.md

 # Overdispersion

 One of the important features of the Poisson distribution is the equality of variance and expected value.
-Although count data should be Poisson-distributed, we often encounter overdispersed data set, when the variance is bigger then the mean.
+Although count data should be Poisson-distributed, we often encounter overdispersed data set, when the variance is bigger than the mean.
 Three distributions included in countR: ZIP, NB and ZINB can model overdispersed counts.

 Overdispersion may be caused by the increased variability of the counts, for example the counting algorithm under- and overcounts.
 In such situation the data might have negative binomial distribution.
-The other cause of overdispersion is called zero-inflation and occurrs in data set, where some factor introduced faultly zeros.
+The other cause of overdispersion is called zero-inflation and occurs in data set, where some factor introduced faulty zeros.
 That means that some counts, regardless of their real state, are treated as zeros.
 In this case, data has the ZIP distribution.